shahidx0x/docker-api-abstraction/README.md

 A secure Express.js API abstraction layer for Docker API with built-in authentication and rate limiting.

+## Why This Project Exists

+Docker's native HTTP API has a critical security flaw: **it has no built-in authentication**.
+Anyone who can reach your Docker API endpoint has complete root-level control over your host machine.
+This project solves that problem by providing:

+- **Authentication Layer**: Docker API is completely open by default.
+This adds JWT and API key authentication.
+- **Rate Limiting**: Protect against API abuse and DoS attacks - something Docker doesn't provide.
+- **Audit & Logging**: Track who's doing what with your Docker resources.
+- **Simplified Access Control**: Manage permissions through API keys instead of complex TLS certificate management.
+- **REST-ful Interface**: Clean, standardized endpoints that are easier to consume than raw Docker API.

+Without this layer (or similar protection), exposing Docker API to a network is equivalent to giving everyone root SSH access to your server.

 ## Features

 - **Authentication**: Support for both JWT tokens and API keys